The coming of age for artificial intelligence

 All this said, there is still much work to be done to get to the next season.
 In order to create the sophisticated algorithms that are the basis of AI and reach "AI summer," we have to reach three goals.

-The second goal is enabling more general purpose AI.
+The second goal is to enable more general-purpose AI.
 Today, the technology is limited to performing one specific task, making AI cumbersome and pretty dumb as a result.
-We need to train for one task but then build capabilities that enable AI to apply what was learnt to a second task, and so on.
+We need to train for one task but then build capabilities that enable AI to apply what was learned to a second task, and so on.

 Automated models are the third goal.
 Once an AI algorithm is formulated, it needs to be tested, which is a time-consuming process that calls for highly-skilled people.
 So, in order to quickly develop AI, we need to teach machines to build models themselves.

 Coming of age